saccas/srgssr/README.md

-# TYPO3 Extension "Srf Online Media Service"
+# TYPO3 Extension "SRGSSR Online Media Service"

 ## What does it do?

 This extension enables editors to attach srf.ch videos in content elements or any other records using media files.
 Just add a video url with the "Add media by URL" button.
 No setup aside from the initial installation required.

 ## Requirements

-TYPO3 8.7 LTS or later
+TYPO3 9.5 LTS or later

 ## Installation

 ### Installation with composer

 `composer require saccas/srf`.

 ### Installation with TER